-- Communicate with your child's teachers often. - Spend some time in the classroom volunteer to help with class or school activities. - Help your child understand the connection between school learning and learning in everyday life. - Provide a quiet area for homework assignments; help your child to organize his/her time and supplies for homework.
+Communicate with your child's teachers often.

+Spend some time in the classroom - volunteer to help with class or school activities.

+Help your child understand the connection between school learning and learning in everyday life.

+Express the importance of school and having excellent attendance

+Provide a quiet area for homework assignments; help your child to organize his/her time and supplies for homework.

 Listen and ask questions to what your child has to say about school and his/her activities.
-Your interest can be the best motivator possible, it will help your child grow in self-confidence, social skills, and insure a successful time in middle school.
+Your interest can be the best motivator possible, it will help your child grow in selfconfidence, social skills, and insure a successful time in middle school.